The Turkish side opened part of the Varosha fenced area’s coastal front to visitors at around 12 noon on Thursday.

 Anastasiades also called on Turkey and the occupying regime to end unilateral illegal actions in order to allow a new initiative of the UN Secretary-general, which will aim at the final settlement of the Cyprus problem, within the framework of what has been agreed but also determined by a series of UN resolutions and decisions of the UN Security Council and within the framework of European principles and values.

 Greece called on Turkey to step back from the reopening, warning that Athens and Nicosia stand ready to bring the issue before the European leaders meeting next week, its government spokesman said on Thursday.

 Stelios Petsas said Turkey should take a step back.
 “If it doesn’t the issue will be discussed by the leaders of the European Union at the EU Council of October 15-16 as it will be raised by the Republic of Cyprus and of course, Greece,” he said.

 And he added: “The Greek government from the first moment and also with a statement yesterday by the prime minister, condemned Turkey’s decision in the most categorical way.
 Moreover, Prime Minister Kyriakos Mitsotakis spoke by telephone with the President of the Republic of Cyprus Nicos Anastasiades and expressed his support to the Republic of Cyprus and the actions he plans to take on this issue,” said Stelios Petsas.

-And, citing diplomatic sources, Greece’s Foreign Minister Nicos Dendias also raised the issue during a brief meeting with his Turkish counterpart Mevlut on the sidelines of the Global Security Forum in the Slovak capital Bratislava,
+Greece’s Foreign Minister Nicos Dendias also raised the issue during a brief meeting with his Turkish counterpart Mevlut on the sidelines of the Global Security Forum in the Slovak capital Bratislava.

 The Cypriot government and the Famagusta municipality are mobilising against today’s opening of part of Varosha beach, a move announced earlier this week after Tatar met Turkish president Recep Tayyip Erdogan in Ankara.